teticio/Deej-AI/README.md

 Optionally you can generate an ```.m3u``` file with relative path to export the playlist and play it on another device.

 The playlist file uses relative paths.
-So if you specifiy `--playlist` as `/home/user/playlists/playlist_outfile.m3u` and one of it's tracks is located at `home/user/music/some_awesome_music.mp3` the resulting playlist will write that track out as `../music/some_awesome_music.mp3`.
+So if you specifiy `--playlist` as `/home/user/playlists/playlist_outfile.m3u` and one of its tracks is located at `/home/user/music/some_awesome_music.mp3` the resulting playlist will write that track out as `../music/some_awesome_music.mp3`.

 Run with: